Felipefury/8-Ball-Pool-Guide-Line/README.md

 3. Click on install.bat (it'll auto close, if it doesn't close after few minutes, restart it).
 4. Click on run.bat (it'll open a window)
 5. Create an account and login.
-6. Now watch an AD and you have access to the free version.
+6. Now you can use the *free* version forever.

-**If you want to have a free trial of the paid version join our discord.**
+**If you want to have a free trial of the paid version join our discord and message one of the admins.**

 # why our system is safe and you will not be punished?

-> first you need to understand how it works
+> How does it work?

-we do not do any type of injection or change in the game's source code, we created an overlay on your screen, so miniclip will never find out
+We do not do any type of injection or change the game's source code, we create an overlay on your screen, so miniclip will never find out and you will be banned.

 ![How work](https://raw.githubusercontent.com/Felipefury/8-Ball-Pool-overlay/master/img/howwork.gif)

 **Todo**

 > Executable version
+> Fast bank shot keys
+> Bank shot with more than reflex in one side
+> (Maybe) powermeter
+> Lucky shot overlay (images)